Qorvo Inc. (QRVO) Review – Making Smarter Decisions

 Qorvo Inc. (QRVO) Insider Activity

 A total of 50 insider transactions have happened at Qorvo Inc. (QRVO) in the last six months, with sales accounting for 29 and purchases happening 21 times.
-The most recent transaction is an insider sale by FEGO PAUL J, the company’s SVP, Global Operations.
-SEC filings show that FEGO PAUL J sold 2,505 shares of the company’s common stock on Nov 15 at a price of $98.33 per share for a total of $0.25 million.
-Following the sale, the insider now owns 29161.0 shares.
+The most recent transaction is an insider sale by Harrison Gina, the company’s VP and Corporate Controller.
+SEC filings show that Harrison Gina sold 3,559 shares of the company’s common stock on Dec 13 at a price of $104.00 per share for a total of $0.37 million.
+Following the sale, the insider now owns 16257.0 shares.

-Qorvo Inc. disclosed in a document filed with the SEC on Sep 15 that FEGO PAUL J (VP, Global Operations) sold a total of 2,413 shares of the company’s common stock.
-The trade occurred on Sep 15 and was made at $85.42 per share for $0.21 million.
-Following the transaction, the insider now directly holds 31666.0 shares of the QRVO stock.
+Qorvo Inc. disclosed in a document filed with the SEC on Nov 15 that FEGO PAUL J (SVP, Global Operations) sold a total of 2,505 shares of the company’s common stock.
+The trade occurred on Nov 15 and was made at $98.33 per share for $0.25 million.
+Following the transaction, the insider now directly holds 29161.0 shares of the QRVO stock.

 Qorvo Inc. (QRVO): Who are the competitors?